-The contract is in effect for months in which you are enrolled in Express Scripts Medicare between January 1, 2023, and December 31, 2023.
+The contract is in effect for months in which you are enrolled in Express Scripts Medicare between January 1, 2024, and December 31, 2024.

 Each calendar year, Medicare allows us to make changes to the plans that we offer.
-This means we can change the costs and benefits of Express Scripts Medicare after December 31, 2023.
-We can also choose to stop offering the plan in your service area, after December 31, 2023, within the requirements of our contract with the Commonwealth of Virginia Department of Human Resource Management.
+This means we can change the costs and benefits of Express Scripts Medicare after December 31, 2024.
+We can also choose to stop offering the plan in your service area, after December 31, 2024, within the requirements of our contract with the Commonwealth of Virginia Department of Human Resource Management.

 Medicare (the Centers for Medicare & Medicaid Services, or CMS) must approve Express Scripts Medicare each year.
-You can continue each year to get Medicare coverage as a member of our plan as long as we choose to continue to offer the plan for the year in question and remain in compliance with our contract with the Virginia Department of Human Resource Management, your LODA Benefits Administrator continues to offer this plan, you remain eligible under the LODA Health Benefits Plans, as defined in § 9.1-400 of the Code of Virginia, and Medicare renews its approval of the plan.
+You can continue each year to get Medicare coverage as a member of our plan as long as we choose to continue to offer the plan for the year in question and remain in compliance with our contract with the Commonwealth of Virginia Department of Human Resource Management, your former employer continues to offer this plan, you remain eligible under your former employer's plan, and Medicare renews its approval of the plan.